xlang-ai/UnifiedSKG/README.md

-## * How to unify a new task into the framework
+## How to unify a new task into the framework

 (README in ./tasks, ./seq2seq_construction, ./metrics, ./configure can also be useful)

-**step 1, add the loader of raw data in ./tasks,(you can search in huggingface dataset website firstly to find whether there is already a usable script, if not, that's great because you can be the contributor of both this project and huggingface community.**
+- **step 1**, Add the "Loader" of raw data in ./tasks, (you can search in [huggingface dataset website](https://github.com/huggingface/datasets) firstly to find whether there is already a usable script, if not, that's great because you can be the contributor of both this project and huggingface community.

-**step 2, add the wrapper which construct "seq_in" and "seq_out" from and add to the raw_data for seq2seq unification.**
+- **step 2**, Add the "Wrapper" which construct "seq_in"("user request input" & "structured knowledge input") and "seq_out" from and add to the raw_data for seq2seq unification.

-**step 3, add the evaluator(evaluate a task) in ./metrics. if use third_party repo, please add them into the ./third_party. dir**
+- **step 3**, Add the evaluator(evaluate a task) in ./metrics. if use third_party repo, please add them into the ./third_party. dir

-***step 3.5(optional), you can always add new models into the ./models/unified id you like.**
+- ***step 3.5(optional)**, You can always add new models into the ./models/unified id you like.

-**step 4, add the config file to drive your task or all the tasks we have by meta-tuning or other ways.
-And it is finished!**
+- **step 4**, Add the config file to drive your task or all the tasks we have by finetune/prefix-tuning/multi-task-finetune/pretrain... or other ways.

 **And this is all for it ! =)**